-Distantia Star and the second se Community Plan/SOA, SHANARRI All SOAs indirectly but particularly SOA 8 All SOAs indirectly but particularly SOA 8 How much will it cost?
+The state of the s Community Plan/SOA, SHANARRI All SOAs indirectly but particularly SOA 8 All SOAs indirectly but particularly SOA 8 How much will it cost?
 Contained within approved resources Contained within existing resources (CHCP budget). £12,000 from existing resources.
 Who is responsible ?
-Alan Puckrin Lesley Bairden Jan Buchanan How will we know we are getting there?
+Alani Puckrin Lesley Bairden Jan Buchanan How will we know we are getting there?
 Targeted reporting cycles and project support, prioritisation of ad hoc support, more tailored and bespoke system reports.
 Project plan, key milestones.
 Project plan, key milestones How will we get there (including timescale)?
 Improve systems and associated management information.
 Improve budget holder knowledge and increase self reliance.
-Pilot implemented by March 2013, full roll out programme during 2013/14.
-Upgrade systems and limplement.new procedures by September 2015 Where do we want to be?
-Improve the budget management by budget holders whilst managing a reduction in Accountancy staff by 4 FTE Implementation of SWIFT Finance module.
+Rilotimplemented by March 2013, full roll outprogramme during 2013/14.
+Upgrade systems and limplement: new procedures by September: 2015 Where do we want to be?
+Improve the budget management by budget holders whilst managing:a reduction in Accountancy staff by:4:FTE Implementation of SWIFT Finance module.
 Full on-line payment capability 24 hour access.
 Reduction in face to face payments.
 Where are we now?
 Much Accountancy time is spent on retrospective reporting, little time for value added work.
-No finance system within SWIFT Face to face and limited telephone payments Area of Directorate Activity Service Accountancy Finance Related Systems Ser 01 01 ERR 02
+No:finance system within SWIFT Face to face and limited telephone payments Area of Directorate Activity Service Accountancy Finance Related Systems Ser ERR 01 ERR 02

-Community Plan/SOA, SHANARRI All SOAs indirectly but particularly SOA 8 All SOAs indirectly but particularly SOA 8 How much will it cost?
+The state of the s The Carlot of th Community Plan/SOA, SHANARRI All SOAs indirectly but particularly SOA 8 All SOAs indirectly but particularly SOA 8 How much will it cost?
 Any costs will be contained in approved budgets Costs contained within existing budgets savings scored against modernisation workstream.
 Who is responsible ?
 Fiona Borthwick Alan Puckrin/Fiona Borthwick How will we know we are getting there?
-Increased achievement of efficiencies through a reduction in direct customer traffic to the Council and more resolution through lower cost channels Increased number of Council Services customer services issues handled by the CSC with efficiencies achieved as a result of more streamlined. processes.
+Increased achievement of efficiencies through a reduction in direct customer traffic to the Council and more resolution through lower cost channels increased number of Council Services customer service issues handled by the CSC with efficiencies achieved as a result of more streamlined processes.
 How will we get there (including timescale)?
 By working with ICT and Corporate Communications to ensure that effective systems and processes are in place to facilitate channel shift.
 This will be a rolling programme over the next 3 years.
 Progress will be tracked through the Customer Service Action Plan.
-Migration of appropriate services into the Customer Service Centre for Front facing and telephony contact with customers.
+Migration of appropriate services into the Customer.
+Service Centre for front facing and telephony contact with customers.
 Progress will be tracked through the Customer Service Action Plan Where do we want to be?
 Greater on line and telephone contacts speeding up service delivery and making efficiencies Expand the range of customer service enquiries at first point of contact.
 Where are we now?
-High proportion of contact is face to face The CSC currently delivers a range of services but requires to be expanded to offer a more holistic approach to customer service in Inverclyde Area of Directorate Activity Customer Service Centre Develop a Channel Shift Strategy Development of the Customer Service Centre Ser 03 ER ERR 04
+High proportion of contact is face to face The CSC currently delivers a range of services but requires: to be expanded to offer a more holistic approach to customer service in Inverciyde Area of Directorate Activity Customer Service Centre Develop:a Channel Shift Strategy Development of the Customer Service Centre Ser ERR 03 ERR 04